Ritual (White Lies album): Critical reception

 Ritual was met with mixed reviews from contemporary music critics.
 On review aggregator website, Metacritic, Ritual has an average score of 60 out of 100, indicating "mixed reviews" from 24 reviews.
 Album of the Year gave Ritual an aggregate score of 54 out of 100 based on 23 critic reviews, indicating "mixed reviews".

-Jeff Leven, writing for Paste praised Ritual, praising the instrumentation in particular.
-Leven said of Ritual that "the sonic touches, song structure and performances are often immaculate, adventurous and loaded with intent.
+Jeff Leven, writing for Paste praised Ritual, in particular the instrumentation.
+Leven said of Ritual, "the sonic touches, song structure and performances are often immaculate, adventurous and loaded with intent.
 There are rarely guitars for the sake of guitars, and the washes of sound conjure ebony skies in a way that obscures the identity of the players themselves in service of the tableau".
 Leven ultimately gave Ritual an 8.4 out of 10, which was the highest amongst contemporary professional critics.
 Brian Boyd of The Irish Times also praised Ritual, giving it the "Album of the Week" distinction.
 Boyd described the album as "prog goth", and gave extra praise the vocals of Harry McVeigh saying that McVeigh's voice is "big and bold, with an industrial undertow."
 Boyd awarded the album a four out of five-star rating.

-In a more mixed review, Chris Mandle of the New Musical Express called Ritual felt the album was particularly derivative, comparing it to outtakes of Pornography by The Cure, or Turn on the Bright Lights by Interpol.
-Mandle also felt that the songs were much longer than necessary saying that the tracks on Ritual are "a hole where the album’s heart should be.
+In a more mixed review, Chris Mandle of the New Musical Express said Ritual felt particularly derivative, comparing it to outtakes of Pornography by The Cure, or Turn on the Bright Lights by Interpol.
+Mandle also felt that the songs were much longer than necessary, saying that the tracks on Ritual are "a hole where the album’s heart should be.
 Ritual takes itself incredibly seriously, going so far as to stretch songs out to an average length of five minutes apiece lest their importance be lost.
 It’s an album that speaks at you rather than to you, and whose only real method of connection is a well-crafted chorus or 10."
-Mandle did disclaim that there "is nothing gravely wrong" with Ritual and offered praise to the album's production and hooks, saying "the grandiose production style of Alan Moulder is also put to good use, and in addition to the album’s crisp, gleaming sound."
+Mandle did note that there "is nothing gravely wrong" with Ritual and offered praise to the album's production and hooks, saying "the grandiose production style of Alan Moulder is also put to good use, and in addition to the album’s crisp, gleaming sound."
 Mandle gave Ritual a three out of five-star rating.